-- 1. Provide HES students additional rigorous and advanced specialty training to practice as a bilingual speech-language pathologist. - 2.
-Provide HES students clinical opportunities which include specialized Spanish-English assessment and treatment approaches of bilingual client in a campus and external clinical setting. - 3.
-Provide HES bilingual students opportunities to earn competence in high demand skills of a bilingual speech-language pathologist for immediate transition to medical and educational employment.
+- 1. Provide BESS students with additional rigorous and advanced specialty training to practice as bilingual speech-language pathologists. - 2.
+Provide BESS students with clinical opportunities that include specialized Spanish/English assessment and treatment approaches for bilingual clients in a campus and external clinical setting. - 3.
+Provide BESS bilingual students opportunities to earn competence in high-demand skills of a bilingual speech-language pathologist for immediate transition to medical and educational employment.